 - 1/4 cup chia seeds

-- In a small sauce pan, add all the ingredients, except the chia seeds, and bring to a low boil.
-This will take approximately 10 minutes.
-At this point, the fruit should be a bit mushy.
+- In a medium-sized pot, add all of your ingredients, except the chia seeds, and bring to a low boil.
+Let simmer for about 10 minutes, or until the fruit has softened.

 - Remove the fruit mixture from the heat and mash with a fork or potato masher.